 • Quite dark interior

-As you would expect from an Adria motorhome, much use has been made of technology.
+As you would expect from a luxury motorhome from Adria, much use has been made of technology.
 And that’s not just with the media wall complete with USB ports that greets you as you step in – there are in fact USB ports everywhere you need them in here – but with things like a rear island bed you can turn into a daybed with just the flick of a switch.

 The kitchen is well thought out and, like the rest of the van, includes a good amount of storage.
 In fact the storage situation in general means that for once this is an A-class that could comfortably support a family, not just a couple with occasional add on guests.
 And everybody travelling will be comfortable.